 First glimpse of Renée Zellweger in new Judy Garland film leaves fans in a spin – but not everyone’s happy.

 No sooner has the buzz around Bohemian Rhapsody subsided than a new biopic has music fans talking.
-This time it’s Judy, a new film detailing the life of Hollywood icon Judy Garland, that is generating interest.
+This time it’s Judy, a film detailing the life of Hollywood icon Judy Garland, that is generating interest.

 In the one-minute clip we see and hear for the first time Zellweger as Garland (her rendition of Somewhere Over The Rainbow sounds pretty good to us).